1966–67 Birmingham City F.C. season

-The 1966–67 Football League season was Birmingham City Football Club's 64th in the Football League and their 26th in the Second Division.
-They finished in tenth position in the 22-team division.
+The 1966–67 Football League season was Birmingham City Football Club's 64th season in the Football League and their 26th in the Second Division.
+Birmingham finished in tenth position in the 22-team division.
 They entered the 1966–67 FA Cup in the third round proper and lost to Tottenham Hotspur in the sixth round after a replay.
 They entered at the second round of the League Cup and reached the semi-final, in which they lost heavily to Queens Park Rangers over two legs.

 Twenty-three players made at least one appearance in nationally organised first-team competition, and there were thirteen different goalscorers.
 Goalkeeper Jim Herriot played in all 55 first-team matches over the season; among outfield players, half-back Malcolm Beard and forward Geoff Vowden missed only one.
 Vowden finished as leading goalscorer with 21 goals, of which 16 came in league competition.